History of Methodism in Sichuan: Canadian Methodist Mission

-After 1900, eight more mission stations were established in Jenshow (1905), Junghsien (1905), Penghsien (1907), Tzeliutsing (1907), Luchow (1908), Chungking (1910), Chungchow (1911) and Fowchow (1913).
+After 1900, eight more mission stations were established in Renshou (Jenshow, 1905), Rongxian (Junghsien, 1905), Pengzhou (Penghsien, 1907), Ziliujing (Tzeliutsing, 1907), Luzhou (Luchow, 1908), Chongqing (Chungking, 1910), Zhongzhou (Chungchow, 1911) and Fuzhou (Fowchow, 1913).
 The MCC missionaries travelled through the province building churches and residential compounds with missionary houses.
 They rented or bought local buildings to run services, prayer meetings and Bible study classes.
 They preached in markets and church halls, established day schools and boarding schools at the primary and high schools for both boys and girls, besides opening orphanages.
 The medical missionaries opened clinics, dispensaries, and hospitals.
 They served in the province's Red Cross work during the years 1913–16.

 The MCC was one of the four mission societies responsible for the creation of West China Union University in 1910, together with American Baptist Foreign Mission Society (American Baptist Churches USA), American Methodist Episcopal Mission (Methodist Episcopal Church), and Friends' Foreign Mission Association (British Quakers).
 There they opened their own Hart College, and the university's Medical and Dentistry Departments owed their success to these Canadian missionaries.
-That same year (1910), the MCC took over Chungking district from London Missionary Society.
+That same year (1910), the MCC took over Chongqing district from London Missionary Society.

 In 1917, the Silver Jubilee of the founding of the West China Mission was celebrated among Canadian Methodists.
-On May 27, 1918, the MCC had its first preparatory conference held at Junghsien.
-At this conference, the first local missionary was appointed and sent to the hill tribes northwest of Chengtu.
+On May 27, 1918, the MCC had its first preparatory conference held at Rongxian.
+At this conference, the first local missionary was appointed and sent to the hill tribes northwest of Chengdu.
 The personnel of the conference included missionaries, evangelists, probationers, and lay delegates.

-By the end of 1921, the Methodists enrolled almost one half of the Protestant Christians in Sichuan.
+By the end of 1921, the Methodists enrolled almost one half of the Protestant Christians in Sichuan, making it (along with Anglicanism) one of the province's two largest Protestant sects.
 Following the merger of the Methodist Church of Canada into the United Church of Canada in 1925, the latter assumed responsibility for the MCC.
 At that time, the MCC was the largest mission of the newly-founded Church.
 There were 10 central stations, 8 hospitals, 10 dispensaries, 10 higher primary schools, 2 middle schools and 126 lower primary schools, as well as 214 Canadians, both men and women, working as mission staff.
 Each station executed missionary work in three forms: evangelistic, educational, and medical.
 As a whole, the mission created a Christian community of about 10,000 people.
 In 1927, many Canadian missionaries were ordered to evacuate Sichuan due to communist uprisings and the subsequent Chinese Civil War.
 This evacuation led to a number of staff resignations which caused a decline in the West China Mission work.

-By 1934, the MCC had joined the Church of Christ in China (CCC); an annual general meeting of the CCC's Szechwan Association was held on February 9, 1939.